-Do you have a great idea for a community building project?
+Do you have a great idea to bring people together in your neighbourhood?
 We’d love to hear about it.

 WHICH GRANT IS RIGHT FOR ME?

-Does your idea bring residents together, make your neighbourhood greener, or recognize Canada’s 150th?
+Does your idea bring people together, or make your neighbourhood greener?

-Grants of up to $500 for residents in communities across BC to develop projects that meet the needs of the community.
-Grants are given to projects that connect and engage residents, share residents' skills and knowledge within the community, build sense of ownership and pride, or respect and celebrate diversity.
+Grants of up to $500 for projects that connect and engage neighbours, share skills and knowledge, build a sense of belonging and responsibility, and respect and celebrate diversity.

 Grants of up to $500 for residents of Vancouver to develop projects that contribute to Vancouver’s Greenest City Action Plan Targets.
 Grants are given to residents of Vancouver for projects that focus on local food, green businesses, energy efficiency, green transport, zero waste, mitigating climate change, clean air, improving access to nature, conserving drinking water, and reducing our ecological footprint.